On this page, BHC breaks down the diagnostic criteria for fibromyalgia (FM) and provides videos, handouts, and health management guidance.

 Educational Handouts & FM-Specific Videos

-- The use of low-dose naltrexone (LDN) as a novel anti-inflammatory treatment for chronic pain
+- Low-dose naltrexone (LDN) as a novel anti-inflammatory treatment for chronic pain

 - Helpful hints for treating FM